mehtabr1212/SQL-Server-Projects/README.md

 This repo contains SQL scripts, stored procedures, functions, views, and reporting queries that I’ve built to showcase my database design, optimization, and data analysis skills.

 ## Projects Included
-### 1. PAN Validation & Categorization
+### 1. PAN Number Validation Project
-Objective: Clean, validate, and categorize PAN numbers into Valid and Invalid.
+**Objective:** Clean, validate, and categorize PAN numbers into Valid and Invalid.

 #### a.
 Highlights:
 Built scalar functions to check: